rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ...
 ```

-The pacemaker installation will therefore automatically install corosync and a CLI interface for pacemaker.
+The pacemaker installation will, therefore, automatically install corosync and a CLI interface for a pacemaker.

 Some information about the corosync package: